 How to Appeal a Medicare DecisionPosted by Medicare Made Clear

 You may file an appeal if you disagree with a coverage or payment decision made by Medicare or by your Medicare health or prescription drug plan.
-You may appeal any of the following.
+You may appeal if you receive a denial any of the following:

-- Denial of a request for a health care service, supply, item or prescription drug that you think you should be able to get or continue to get
+- A health care service, supply, item or prescription drug that you think you should be able to get or continue to get

-- Denial of a request for payment for a health care service, supply, item or a prescription drug you already got
+- Payment for a health care service, supply, item or a prescription drug you already got

-- Denial of a request to change the amount you must pay for a health care service, supply, item, or prescription drug
+- Request to change the amount you must pay for a health care service, supply, item, or prescription drug

 The appeals process has five levels.
 The first level asks Medicare or your Medicare health or prescription drug plan for a “redetermination” on the original request.
 If your first-level appeal is denied, you may appeal to the next level and the next.
 The fifth-level appeal, if you reach it, is decided by a judicial review in a federal district court.